devixlabs/kreatisite/README.md

 # KreatiSite

-A command line application with Poetry dependency management.
+A command line application with Poetry dependency management and pre-commit hooks.

 ## Installation